rubenmesserschmidt/Section-Box_docs/docs/source/create.rst

  This box will detect which objects it's hitting and includes them automatically.
 This is especially useful in huge scenes with massive amounts of objects.

- *Tip*: :ref:`Reset` the section box to automatically bound all hitted objects afterwards.
+ *Tip*: :ref:`Reset <General Settings>` the section box to automatically bound all hitted objects afterwards.